lyteword/chspurgeon-tod/volume-5/psalm-110.md

 First, That he was a mere man, and no more; for,

-1\."
-Every high priest" was to be "taken from among men, " Heb 5:1;—so that the Son of God himself could not have been a priest had he not assumed our nature:
+1\.
+"Every high priest" was to be "taken from among men, " Heb 5:1;—so that the Son of God himself could not have been a priest had he not assumed our nature:

 2\.
 That if he were more than a man, there would be no mystery in his being introduced in Scripture as, " without father, without mother, without pedigree, " for none but men have such: